aws/karpenter-provider-aws/docs/aws/provisioner-launch-templates-options.md

 ultimately chosen, should the node labels look like `node.<suffix>/something` rather than `<suffix>/something`?

+Lastly, a casual survey of other widely-used Kubernetes labels would suggest that using dashes is more common than camel case, so the portion following the `/` should most likely look like `launch-template-id`.

 ### Launch Templates and Architecture

 At present, Launch Templates must specify an AMI-ID (ImageId)